Want to Write for Us?Read This | LoginBecome a Member

 A problem that I will never have (besides 2 million+ followers) is needing to be a “Verified Account“:

 To prevent identity confusion, Twitter is experimenting (beta testing) with a ‘Verified Account’ feature.
 We’re working to establish authenticity with people who deal with impersonation or identity confusion on a regular basis.
-Accounts with a Verified are the real thing!
+Accounts with a are the real thing!

 Of course this typically applies to just the extremely rich and famous.
 But generally this is an interesting way to handle a very well-known problem: fake identities and fraudulent accounts.